Ted DiBiase: WWF Championship pursuits (1987–1988)

+Million Dollar Champion (1989–1991)

 At the Royal Rumble in 1989, DiBiase purchased the #30 entrance spot from Akeem to become the final entrant in the match.
 Big John Studd and DiBiase were the final two participants in the match.
 DiBiase offered Studd a bribe to eliminate himself, but Studd eliminated him to win the match.
 DiBiase continued to feud with Hercules; the two had a series of matches including a match that DiBiase won on the February 3 The Main Event II.
 He defeated The Blue Blazer on the March 11 Saturday Night's Main Event XX.
 After that match, he introduced the Million Dollar Championship, his own championship belt which was not recognized by the WWF.
 He created this belt because he was unable to buy or win the WWF World Heavyweight Championship from Hulk Hogan and Randy Savage.

 DiBiase fought Brutus Beefcake to a double-count-out at WrestleMania V. DiBiase's next big feud was with Jake "The Snake" Roberts.
 A few weeks after WrestleMania, DiBiase attacked Roberts on WWF Superstars of Wrestling after Roberts defeated Virgil in a match.
 DiBiase put Roberts out of action for several months with a neck injury.
 (The storyline was created so Roberts could get surgery on his back from the guitar attack from The Honky Tonk Man a year earlier.)
 While Roberts recuperated, DiBiase defeated Jimmy "The Superfly" Snuka at SummerSlam by count-out.
 On the October 14 Saturday Night's Main Event XXIII, DiBiase faced Hulk Hogan in a match for the WWF Championship where DiBiase had the monster Zeus by his side.
 DiBiase lost the match when he accidentally hit Zeus and was pinned by Hogan with a small package.
 At Survivor Series, DiBiase captained a team dubbed the "Million Dollar Team" consisting of himself, The Powers of Pain (The Warlord and The Barbarian), and Zeus against Hogan's "Hulkamaniacs" consisting of Hogan, Jake Roberts, and Demolition (Ax and Smash).
 DiBiase eliminated Roberts after pinning him with help from Virgil before being pinned himself by Hogan.